oasisprotocol/docs/docs/node/run-your-node/maintenance/adding-or-removing-nodes.md

 To ensure that we do not update your entity descriptor (`entity.json`) incorrectly we should get the latest entity descriptor state.
-For this operation, you will need to know your the base64 encoding of your entity's public key.
+For this operation, you will need to know the base64 encoding of your entity's public key.

 On your server run this command: